-The University of Minnesota’s Department of Animal Science within the College of Food, Agricultural and Natural Resource Sciences (CFANS) is recognized nationally and internationally for its excellent research, teaching, and extension programs in animal agriculture and animal biology.
+The Department of Animal Science is recognized nationally and internationally for its excellent research, teaching, and extension programs in animal agriculture and animal biology.
 Our faculty members have received national recognition for the quality of their classroom instruction and attention to student needs and concerns.

 University of Minnesota researchers recently led successful efforts to build the first genome for Pallas’s cat (Otocolobus manul), a small wild cat native to central Asia known for its grumpy facial expression.